-In Nigeria, the struggle/competition for resources may have contributed significantly for herdsmen and crop farmers conflict (Eniola, 2007).
-According to Marietu and Olanrewaju (2009), herdsman and crop farmers conflict is predominantly resource/land use related.
-Pastoralists prefer open-grazing practice to ranching for its cost effectiveness (Alhassan, 2013).
-The open grazing practice affords unmitigated access to farmland, which often times lead to the destruction of crops and other farm produce.
-And owners of such crops often fight backs.
-Thus, leads to chain of conflicts.
+In Nigeria, the struggle for resources may have contributed significantly to herdsmen and crop farmers conflict (Eniola, 2007).
+According to Marietu and Olanrewaju (2009), herdsman and crop farmers conflict was predominantly resource/land use related.
+Pastoralists prefer open-grazing practice to ranching for its cost-effectiveness (Alhassan, 2013).
+The open grazing practice affords unmitigated access to farmland, which often times lead to the destruction of crops and another farm, while owners of such crops often fightbacks, thereby leading to a chain of conflict.
 It is pertinent to note that herdsmen open-grazing practice may be beneficial to an extent.
 The herdsmen indisputably represent a significant component of the Nigerian economy.
 They contribute to readily available meat in circulation, the main source of meat, the most available and cheap source of animal proteins consumed by Nigerians (Alhassan, 2013).
-Given that open-grazing practice requires low financial cost, it may account for availability of meat at very affordable prices.
+Given that open-grazing practice requires low financial cost, it may account for the availability of meat at very affordable prices.

-In consideration of the level of colossal destruction often recorded during herdsmen and crop farmers conflict in various communities in Nigeria leaves people with positive and negative feelings towards herdsmen (Alhassan, 2013).
-Akintude and Musa (2016) averred that insecurity is a major threat to the survival of Nigerian people and thus, herdsmen and crop farmers' conflict may be a significant contributor of insecurity.
+In consideration of the level of colossal destruction often recorded during herdsmen and crop farmers conflict in various communities in Nigeria, leaves people with positive and negative feelings towards herdsmen (Alhassan, 2013).
+Akintude and Musa (2016) have averred that insecurity was a major threat to the survival of Nigerian people and thus, herdsmen and crop farmers' conflict might be a significant contributor to insecurity.
 With such high scale insecurity, socio-economic activities are disrupted.
-Some scholars agreed that herdsmen activities is associated with stressful studies, poor school attendance, closure of school, vandalization of school facilities, production of half-baked graduates, non-establishment of new schools, kidnapping and killing of school children as witnessed in Chibok community Borno, Benue and Yobe states, Nigeria (Akintude & Musa, 2016; Alhassan 2013).
+Some scholars agreed that herdsmen activities were associated with stressful studies, poor school attendance, closure of school, vandalization of school facilities, production of half-baked graduates, non-establishment of new schools, kidnapping and killing of school children, as witnessed in Chibok Community, Borno, Benue and Yobe states, Nigeria (Akintude & Musa, 2016; Alhassan 2013).

-Recent studies by Adisa and Adekunle (2010), Gefu and Kolawale (2014) have shown that serious conflict erupted between herdsmen and crop farmers leading to loss of lives, valuable properties and destruction of vast expanse of arable agricultural farmlands thereby posing serious threat to food security; since farmers for fear of attack could no longer go to farm and harvest their farm produce.
-Also, the inability to resolve the 'Settler/Indigene' identity crises and the inherent struggles over resources may be adduced to have brought dangerous dimensions of economic and political elements in herdsmen and crop farmers' conflict (Dimelu, Salifu, Enwlu & Igbokwe, 2017).
-According to Marietu and Olanrewaju (2009) food security may be possible when critical risk factors to food supply such as farmers' conflict, drought, shipping disruption, fuel shortages, economic instability, and wars are forestalled.
-With the current happenings in

-Nigeria, where farmers in various communities could no longer harvest their agricultural produce pose real danger to food security in Nigeria.
+Studies by Adisa and Adekunle (2010), Gefu and Kolawale (2014) have shown that serious conflict erupted between herdsmen and crop farmers leading to loss of lives, valuable properties and destruction of vast expanse of arable agricultural farmlands thereby posing serious threat to food security; since farmers, for fear of attack could no longer go to farm and harvest their farm produce.
+Newspaper coverage of the conflict between farmers and herdsmen in central Tiv land, Benue State, Nigeria, with specific emphasis on text format, frequency, prominence, depth of coverage, the language of reports and audience assessment of this coverage has been endorsed by Gever & Essien (2019).
+Also, the inability to resolve the 'Settler/Indigene' identity crises and the inherent struggles over resources could be adduced to have brought dangerous dimensions of economic and political elements in herdsmen and crop farmers' conflict (Dimelu et al., 2017).
+O'Brien and Cretan (2017) reported with participating and non-participating shepherds to examine the motivations behind the protest action and its relation to their position in contemporary society.
+According to Marietu and Olanrewaju (2009), food security may be possible when critical risk factors to food supply such as farmers' conflict, drought, shipping disruption, fuel shortages, economic instability, and wars are forestalled.
+With the current happenings in Nigeria, where farmers in various communities could no longer harvest their agricultural produce pose a real danger to food security in Nigeria.